alex-younes/AssistedWebNavigation/README.md

-# AI‑Assisted Web Navigation — Research Prototype (Archived)
+# AI‑Assisted Web Navigation, Research Prototype (Archived)

 > Research project (legacy).
 This repository archives an earlier prototype created as part of a Final Year Project.
 It is retained for showcase and reference and is not a production assistant.